Top 10 J-pop Female Idols of the ‘70s and ‘80s

 - Yumi Matsutoya (松任谷由実)

-Akina was one of the biggest names and faces of the 80s, and one of the biggest voices: it’s quite possible that she has one of the deepest voices I have ever heard.
-But that's not her only charm point or what made her famous: in a sea of idols who exhibited innocence and charm to win their ways into your living rooms, Akina went against all that and sang about sadness, heartbreaks, and even sexual feelings that weren't laced under pounds of fruity good-girl metaphors.
-She plowed through the mid-80s with unfathomable success until tragedy struck her personal life: her lover left her for another woman, and Akina's subsequent suicide attempt tarnished her image and her success was never recovered.
-However, her career has never ended, and she still releases new music to this day including a very interesting folk song and enka project.
+Akina was one of the biggest names and faces of the ‘80s, and one of the biggest voices (it’s quite possible that she has one of the deepest voices I have ever heard).
+But that's not the only charming thing about her, or what made her famous.
+In a sea of idols who exhibited innocence and charm to win their ways into your living rooms, Akina went against all that and sang about sadness, heartbreaks, and even sexual feelings that weren't laced under pounds of fruity good-girl metaphors.
+She plowed through the mid-‘80s with unfathomable success until tragedy struck her personal life (her lover left her for another woman, and Akina's subsequent suicide attempt tarnished her image and her success was never recovered).
+However, her career never ended.
+She still releases new music to this day, including a very interesting folk song and enka project.